 I installed the utility, plugged in my camera, turned the dial to video and turned it on.
 I then in video settings (of say Teams) switched Camera choice to ‘EOS Webcam Utility Beta’, but no picture just this image in the webcam feed:

-I realised my camera’s utility software EOS Utility was still loaded, right-clicked on the icon and closed it.
+I realised my camera’s utility software EOS Utility was still loaded, you need to ‘right-click’ on the icon in the taskbar (bottom right) and close it.
 Now the utility and camera work perfectly.
 I’ve used this in various tools like OBS Studio and MS Teams and not had a problem, you can also use the touchscreen on the camera to change settings whilst operating as a webcam which is great for low light levels etc…